Text-justify - Property CSS

 This value is now obsolete.
 It has been replaced by

-. - text-justify: initial; (
+inter-character. - text-justify: initial; (

-) text-justify: inherit; text-justify: revert; text-justify: revertLayer; text-justify: unset;Common values are presented on these pages:
+auto) text-justify: inherit; text-justify: revert; text-justify: revertLayer; text-justify: unset;Common values are presented on these pages:

-Animation of the text-justify
+Animation of the text-justify property.

-Of course, the example animation below will only work on browsers that correctly recognize the text-justify
+Of course, the example animation below will only work on browsers that correctly recognize the text-justify property.

 We recommend trying it out on Firefox.

-values.
+The animation alternates between inter-character and inter-word values.
 The visual effect is quite discreet.

 Simulator.

-Browsers compatibility with text-justify
+Browsers compatibility with text-justify.

 Most current browsers only partially support this property.
 It is usually possible to activate it with the flag "Experimental platform features", but it is not recommended to use this property in production.

-property to indicate how the justification should be done.Notes:
+text-justify property to indicate how the justification should be done.Notes:

-supported via the experimental platform.
+(2) Inter-word and distribute supported via the experimental platform.
 But the distribution verse is buggy.

 Browsers on computers :